 The ESOcast Light is a series of short videos bringing you the wonders of the Universe in bite-sized pieces.
 The ESOcast Light episodes will not be replacing the standard, longer ESOcasts, but complement them with current astronomy news and images in ESO press releases.
 Credit: ESO

 This spectacular and unusual image shows part of the famous Orion Nebula, a star formation region lying about 1350 light-years from Earth.
-It combines a mosaic of millimeter-wavelength images from the Atacama Large Millimeter/submillimeter Array (ALMA) and the IRAM 30-meter telescope, shown in red, with a more familiar infrared view from the HAWK-I instrument on ESO’s Very Large Telescope, shown in blue.
+It combines a mosaic of millimeter-wavelength images from the Atacama Large Millimeter/submillimeter Array (ALMA) and the IRAM 30-meter (98-foot) telescope, shown in red, with a more familiar infrared view from the HAWK-I instrument on ESO’s Very Large Telescope, shown in blue.
 The group of bright blue-white stars at the upper-left is the Trapezium Cluster — made up of hot young stars that are only a few million years old.

-The wispy, fibre-like structures seen in this large image are long filaments of cold gas, only visible to telescopes working in the millimeter wavelength range.
+The wispy, fiber-like structures seen in this large image are long filaments of cold gas, only visible to telescopes working in the millimeter wavelength range.
 They are invisible at both optical and infrared wavelengths, making ALMA one of the only instruments available for astronomers to study them.
 This gas gives rise to newborn stars — it gradually collapses under the force of its own gravity until it is sufficiently compressed to form a protostar — the precursor to a star.

 This pan sequence shows part of the famous Orion Nebula star formation region.
 At the start we see the bright Trapezium Cluster of hot young stars and then see the strange pattern of narrow filaments of cold gas, which appear red in this view from ALMA.
 The background blue image, which shows the stars and other features, comes from the HAWK-I camera on ESO’s Very Large Telescope.
 Credit: ESO/H. Drass/A. Hacar/ALMA (ESO/NAOJ/NRAO).
 Music: Johan B. Monell